dombidav/afp2_web/doc/system_plan.md

 ## Management requirements
 **Add product:** Should be able to add new product which are displayed at the shop page.
-They should be able to give the product"s title, author, publisher, page number, hard-back/paperback, description, language, year of publication and ISBN.
-As well as the price and possible discounts.
+They should be able to give the product's title, author, publisher, page number, description, language, year of publication and ISBN and the price.

 **Delete product:** Should be able to delete product.
 After that the product is no longer available at the Shop Page.